Friday, July 5, 2024

 Here are some tips to help you with completing the midterm evaluation for Intermediate 1 Fieldwork:

-• Take time to review the evaluation and the minimum placement expectations that you have set for each competency.
-This will help you to refresh your memory on areas that you are evaluating for midterm.
-This will also help to target your observations and begin to gather examples of how your student is doing.
+• Take time to review the evaluation and the minimum placement expectations that you have set for each competency to refresh your memory on areas you are evaluating for midterm.
+This will also help to target your observations and begin to gather examples of how your student is doing that you can use later to discuss.

 • In addition to direct observation, consider other evaluation strategies such as: